 Leader | 10–20 lb fluorocarbon, 7′–9′ tapered |

-Tip: Use a strong double‑surgeon knot to connect leader to fly—no loops necessary for bulky patterns.
+Tip: Use a strong double surgeon’s knot to connect the leader to the fly—no loops are necessary for bulky patterns.

 5. Rigging Swimbait Flies: Knots, Leaders & Helpers

-- Leader to Fly: Double or triple uni knot—lubricate thoroughly to prevent slipping.
+- Leader to Fly: Employ a double or triple uni knot—lubricate to prevent slipping.

-- Optional Trailer Hook: For split‑tail swimbaits, tie a short bite‑hook length (size 2) behind the main hook to improve hookups on short‑striking species like bonito.
+- Optional Trailer Hook: For split-tail swimbaits, add a short bite-hook behind the main hook for improved hook-ups.

-- Bead‑Chain Assist: Slip a small bead chain above the hook eye to add flash and protect the knot.
+- Bead-Chain Assist: Attach a small bead chain above the hook eye for added flash and knot protection.

 6. Casting Fundamentals for Bulky Swimbaits